Tur'an: British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Tur'an had a population of 768; 542 Muslims and 226 Christians.
 Of the Christians, 52 were Orthodox and 174 were Melkite.
 The population had increased in the 1931 census to 961; 693 Muslims and 268 Christians, in a total of 188 occupied houses.

 In the 1945 statistics the population was 1,350; 1,010 Muslims and 340 Christians, with 29,743 dunams of land, according to an official land and population survey.
 Of this, 1,153 dunams were for plantations and irrigable land, 11,909 for cereals, while 34 dunams were built-up land.

 State of Israel

 On 18 July 1948 the Israeli captured Tur'an during the second part of Operation Dekel.
 The houses of those villagers who fled were later used to house Arab refugees from neighbouring villages.

+According to a February 2026 investigation in Haaretz, a July 1948 order attributed to Yitzhak Broshi, commander of Battalion 12 in the Golani Brigade, instructed his forces to search for Arabs who had hidden in the area of Mount Tur'an in the Lower Galilee after the area was captured The order directed soldiers “to kill every person in hiding.”An additional order found in the same archive stated that “Arabs in small numbers are roaming the villages,” apparently in order to collect property and food.
+The directive instructed forces to “clean the area of Arabs.”
+Under the heading “The Method,” the document stated: “Every Arab encountered (sic) is to be destroyed.”

 The village remained under Martial Law until 1966.

+Voting Patterns

+In the 2022 election, 95 percent of voters in Tur'an voted for the Arab parties, while 3 percent voted for the parties of the center-left coalition led by Yair Lapid and 2 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 49 percent voted for the Hadash–Ta'al list, while 32 percent voted for Ra'am and 19 percent voted for Balad.